-What is the language spoken in Malta?
+What language is spoken in Malta?

 English and Maltese, the two languages used in Malta

-English, the most used language in Malta
+English, the most commonly used language in Malta

 Maltese, the official language of Malta

-The national and official language of the Republic of Malta is Maltese, constitutionally.
-Maltese is spoken by about 400 thousand people, which represents 70 to 75% of Malta’s inhabitants, a percentage that has decreased due to Malta’s significant demographic evolution in recent years.
-As a European country, Maltese is one of the 24 official languages of the European Union.
+The national and official language of the Republic of Malta is Maltese, constitutionally speaking.
+Maltese is spoken by around 400,000 people, representing 70 to 75% of Malta’s inhabitants, a percentage that has significantly decreased following the strong demographic changes in Malta in recent years.

-What about other languages spoken in Malta
+What about other languages spoken in Malta?

-Why is English spoken in Malta?
+Why do they speak English in Malta?

 The most common words in Malta

-Common vocabulary in English and Maltese
+Commonly used vocabulary in English and Maltese

 EnglishMaltese